 Hence, the games can act as transversal curriculum integration activities, while the teachers act as facilitators of the process by connecting those activities with the regular curriculum: students would play at home and then participate in debriefing sessions at school, facilitated by the teachers.
-These debriefing sessions not only relate the game to the content, but also enhance the reflection about the play, as important as play itself [16]
+These debriefing sessions not only relate the game to the content, but also enhance reflection about play, as important as play itself (Peters and Vissers 2004).